-- File an internal complaint or report with IntelliTec's Title IX Coordinator or Deputy Title IX Coordinators, thereby invoking IntelliTec' internal investigation process.
-This can be completed by: - Scheduling an appointment or walk-in and see responsible employees (see definitions Section 5.0) - o Call appropriate personnel to report a potential violation. - Email or submit written complaints to the Deputy Title IX Coordinators or the IntelliTec Title IX Coordinator. - Request interim measures from IntelliTec's Title IX Coordinator. - If on or off campus, contact the local police department(see above) for assistance in filing a criminal complaint and preserving physical evidence.
+- File an internal complaint or report with IntelliTec's Title IX Coordinator, Campus Director, or Deputy Title IX Coordinators, thereby invoking IntelliTec' internal investigation process.
+This can be completed by: - Scheduling an appointment or walk-in and see responsible employees (see definitions Section 5.0) - Call appropriate personnel to report a potential violation. - Email or submit written complaints to the Deputy Title IX Coordinators, Campus Directors, or the IntelliTec Title IX Coordinator. - Request interim measures from IntelliTec's Deputy Title IX Coordinators, Campus Directors, or the IntelliTec Title IX Coordinator. - If on or off campus, contact the local police department(see above) for assistance in filing a criminal complaint and preserving physical evidence.